PLEASE NOTE: UNDER CENTRAL BANK CCR REGULATIONS WE ARE UNABLE TO PROCESS LOAN APPLICATIONS WITHOUT A PPSN NUMBER.

 Interest on credit union loans

-By law credit unions cannot charge any more than 1% per month on the reducing balance of a loan.
+Under law a credit union cannot charge any more than 1% per month on the reducing balance of a loan.
 This represents an interest rate of 12.68% APR (Annual Percentage Rate).
 Credit unions do not charge fees or transaction charges.
 The Credit Union is currently offering competitive rates.
 View our loan calculator to see how reasonable a credit union loan could be.
 We also have regular promotional rates of interest.
 Since the interest is charged only on the outstanding balance of the loan, you will pay even less if you repay in a shorter time than planned.

 Click here to submit an Online Application Form.
 Online application form

 Trinity Credit Union are highly sympathetic when the unexpected happens.
 Should you lose your job, for example, we’ll happily sit down and talk with you in a constructive and supportive manner, with a view to working out a repayment schedule that’s realistic and sustainable.
+Communicating your situation is key.
+On-going arrears on your account will appear on the ICB and CCR and could affect your ability to borrow in the future e.g applying for a Mortgage, Car Finance etc.

 If you are having problems in that regard you can talk with us in confidence.
 We are here to help.

-Don’t delay contacting us with arrears building up, this will only make the problem worse.
+Don’t delay contacting us with arrears building up, this will only make the situation worse.
 We are here to discuss your situation in confidence and will work with you to agree a plan for making repayments.
-It will help greatly if you can bring all your documentation with you, such as payslips (including social welfare payments) and details of any other commitments you may have.
+It will help greatly if you can bring all of your documentation with you, such as payslips (including social welfare payments) and details of any other commitments you may have.

 Update May 2017